rya-sge/access-denied/_posts/Automated Market Makers (AMMs).md

 locale: en-GB
 categories: defi blockchain ethereum
 tags: automated-market-maker amm defi
-description: This article explains the difference between supervised and unsupervised learning in Machine Learning with several examples.
+description: Automated Market Makers (AMMs) are an essential piece of decentralized finance (DeFi).
+This article delves into the most commonly used formulas in AMM design, their benefits, and their limitations.
 image: /assets/article/mlg/supervised-unsupervised-learning.png
 isMath: true
 ---